-Only days after HHS Secretary Mike Leavitt released the names of the 16 commissioners who will sit on the American Health Information Community, some healthcare industry executives describe the appointees as being too far removed from the trenches to be effective.
+Only days after HHS Secretary Mike Leavitt released the names of the 16 commissioners who will sit on the American Health Information Community, some healthcare industry executives described the appointees as being too far removed from the trenches to be effective.

-Also noticeably absent from the task force are representatives from other major healthcare organizations whose members have a stake in healthcare IT: the American Hospital Association, the American Medical Association, the Healthcare Information & Management Systems Society, the American Health Information Management Association, the Joint Commission on Accreditation of Healthcare Organizations, and America's Health Insurance Plans.
+Also noticeably absent from the task force are representatives from other major healthcare organizations whose members have a stake in healthcare IT: the American Hospital Association, the American Medical Association, the Healthcare Information & Management Systems Society, the American Health Information Management Association, the Joint Commission on Accreditation of Healthcare Organizations and America's Health Insurance Plans.

 But many of those organizations said that they expect to be included in one or more of the working groups that AHIC members plan to rely on to help shape IT policy and procedures.

 "It will be very interesting to see how it works," Waegemann said.
 "It's a very political approach and not a practical one."
 He conceded that while the formation of the committee is a step in the right direction, "Whether or not it's the right approach, we don't know."

 Leavitt announced the committee members on Sept.
 13. He'll also chair the team, which consists of a mix of association and private industry executives, as well as representatives from federal agencies such as the CMS, the Centers for Disease Control and Prevention and the Defense Department.

 What's clear, however, is that the AHIC team faces an uphill trudge in realizing President Bush's election-year promise to move hospitals to digital records within 10 years.
 The process at Susquehanna took roughly 18 months of planning before its EMR went live -- and that was for just one hospital, Haas said.